open-watcom/owp4v1copy/bld/src/cppexamp/readme.txt

     membfun     Demonstrates how to call a C++ member function from a function compiled with the C compiler.

+    rtti        Demonstrates how to use run time type identification to invoke class-specific member functions on objects in a heterogeneous collection.

 How to use the examples